 is Bachtrack's dance editor, and is also in charge of Press liaison.
 She studied ballet in Paris and completed her professional dance training at The Rambert School in London.
 She also studied with David Howard, in New York City, and at the Henny Jurriens Foundation in Amsterdam.
 She has performed for various ballet, opera, and commercial productions, as well as galas, fashion events and film.
 Alexandra studied Literature and Art History at the Open University, started writing reviews through English National Ballet's Dance is the Word blog, and writes reviews for Bachtrack both from London and Paris.

-is the press and communications manager at Bachtrack.
+is the marketing and communications officer at Bachtrack.
 Having graduated from the University of Cambridge with a BA in English in 2013, she has since worked for an Arts and Culture PR firm, and in digital marketing.
 Anna spent most of her teenage summers playing orchestral and chamber music, and is determined that working at Bachtrack will encourage her to coax her violin out from under her bed.

 is sales executive at Bachtrack.
 Simon graduated from the Royal Northern College of Music in 2012 and in his spare time he is an instrumental teacher and music arranger.
 Simon is a keen cyclist and has also participated in both the Berlin and Rome marathons.